401(k) withdrawal rules: How to avoid penalties

 401(k) plans and other tax-advantaged retirement accounts are popular ways to save for retirement.
 Every year, millions of Americans contribute to these long-term savings vehicles.

-When you contribute to a 401(k) plan, the goal is to let the money grow and compound for retirement.
+The goal when contributing to a 401(k) plan is to let the money grow and compound for retirement.
 However, unplanned circumstances can arise that force people to withdraw funds early.
-Unfortunately, these early withdrawals often come with costly penalties, along with reducing the amount you have invested for retirement.
+Unfortunately, these early withdrawals often come with costly penalties, along with reducing the amount invested for retirement.

 Can you withdraw money from a 401(k) early?

-The short answer is that yes, you can withdraw money from your 401(k) before age 59 ½.
+Yes, if allowed under the terms of the plan, you can withdraw money from your 401(k) before age 59 ½.
 However, early withdrawals often come with hefty penalties and tax consequences.
-If you find yourself needing to tap into your retirement funds early, keep reading to learn about the withdrawal rules, the cost of early withdrawals, and how to avoid early withdrawal penalties.
+If you need to tap into retirement funds early, keep reading to learn about the withdrawal rules, the cost of early withdrawals, and how to avoid early withdrawal penalties.

 401(k) withdrawal rules

-Generally speaking, you can’t withdraw from a workplace retirement plan until one of the following happens:
+Generally speaking, distributions from a workplace retirement plan cannot be made until one of the following happens:

-This means that, as long as you’re under 59 ½, you often can’t take 401(k) withdrawals from your current employer’s plan at all.
-And if your employer’s plan does allow withdrawals or you meet the requirements of a financial hardship, you may still be responsible for taxes and penalties.
+Account holders under age 59 ½ often can’t take 401(k) withdrawals from a current employer’s plan at all.
+If a plan does allow withdrawals or financial hardship requirements are met, you may still be responsible for taxes and penalties.

 On the other end of the spectrum, the IRS requires that you begin taking 401(k) withdrawals once you reach age 73.
 This requirement only applies to pre-tax 401(k) accounts, not Roth accounts.